-- (16) A record of an agency relating to or resulting in a criminal investigation, including: - (i) Complaints of potential criminal conduct other than a private criminal complaint. - (ii) Investigative materials, notes, correspondence, videos and reports. - (iii) A record that includes the identity of a confidential source or the identity of a suspect who has not been charged with an offense to whom confidentiality has been promised. - (iv) A record that includes information made confidential by law or court order. - (v) Victim information, including any information that would jeopardize the safety of the victim. - (vi) A record that, if disclosed, would do any of the following: - (A) Reveal the institution, progress or result of a criminal investigation, except the filing of criminal charges. - (B) Deprive a person of the right to a fair trial or an impartial adjudication. - (C) Impair the ability to locate a defendant or codefendant. - (D) Hinder an agency's ability to secure an arrest, prosecution or conviction. - (E) Endanger the life or physical safety of an individual.
+- (16) A record of an agency relating to or resulting in a criminal investigation, including: - (i) Complaints of potential criminal conduct other than a private criminal complaint. - (ii) Investigative materials, notes, correspondence, videos and reports. - (iii) A record that includes the identity of a confidential source or the identity of a suspect who has not been charged with an offense to whom confidentiality has been promised. - (iv) A record that includes information made confidential by law or court order. - (v) Victim information, including any information that would jeopardize the safety of the victim. - (vi) A record that, if disclosed, would do any of the following: - (A) Reveal the institution, progress or result of a criminal investigation, except the filing of criminal charges.

+- (B) Deprive a person of the right to a fair trial or an impartial adjudication. - (C) Impair the ability to locate a defendant or codefendant. - (D) Hinder an agency's ability to secure an arrest, prosecution or conviction. - (E) Endanger the life or physical safety of an individual.

-This paragraph shall not apply to information contained in a police blotter as defined in 18 Pa.C.S. § 9102 (relating to definitions) and utilized or maintained by the Pennsylvania State Police, local, campus, transit or port authority police department or other law enforcement agency or in a traffic report except as provided under 75 Pa.C.S. § 3754(b) (relating to accident prevention investigations).
+This paragraph shall not apply to information contained in a police blotter as defined in 18 Pa.C.S. § 9102 (relating to definitions) and utilized or maintained by the Pennsylvania State Police, local, campus, transit or port authority police department or other law enforcement agency or in a traffic report except as provided under 75 Pa.C.S. § 3754(b)(relating to accident prevention investigations).

+65 P.S. § 67.708(b).

-65 P.S. §67.708(b).
-A 'Police Blotter' is defined as "A chronological listing of arrests, usually documented contemporaneous with the incident, which may include, but is not limited to, the name and address of the individual charged and the alleged offenses."
-18 Pa.
-C.S.A. §9102 ("Police blotter").
-'Investigative Information' is defined as "Information assembled as a result of the performance of any inquiry, formal or informal, into a criminal incident or an allegation of criminal wrongdoing and may include modus operandi information."
-18 Pa.
-C.S.A. §9102 ("Investigative information").
+18 Pa.C.S.A. § 9102 (relating to definitions) states in part: "Police blotter.'
+A chronological listing of arrests, usually documented contemporaneous with the incident, which may include, but is not limited to, the name and address of the individual charged and the alleged offenses."

+18 Pa.C.S.A. § 9102 (relating to definitions) states in part: "Investigative information.'
+Information assembled as a result of the performance of any inquiry, formal or informal, into a criminal incident or an allegation of criminal wrongdoing and may include modus operandi information."

 In Pennsylvania State Police v.
 Office of Open Records, 5 A.3d 473 (Pa.
 Cmwlth.
-2010), the en banc Commonwealth Court found an incident report exempt from disclosure pursuant to 65 P.S. §67.708(b)(16).
+2010), the en banc Commonwealth Court found an incident report exempt from disclosure pursuant to 65 P.S. § 67.708(b)(16).
 The Court held that the incident report was not a public record because the incident report was not the equivalent of a police blotter under the RTKL and the Criminal History Records Information Act ("CHRIA").